kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 >
 > George

 > [!tldr]- Multi-Block Staking
 >    Discover Polkadot's innovative validator election method using [NPoS](https://wiki.polkadot.network/docs/learn-phragmen).
 Dive deeper into our efforts to [scale the number of stakers](https://wiki.polkadot.network/docs/learn-nomination-pools) nominating on Polkadot.
 Join us as we [migrate staking functionalities](https://github.com/paritytech/polkadot-sdk/issues/491) from the relay chain to a system parachain.
 >
-> Ankan and Goncalo
->
-> [!tldr]- Multi-Block Staking
->    Discover Polkadot's innovative validator election method using [NPoS](https://wiki.polkadot.network/docs/learn-phragmen).
-Dive deeper into our efforts to [scale the number of stakers](https://wiki.polkadot.network/docs/learn-nomination-pools) nominating on Polkadot.
-Join us as we [migrate staking functionalities](https://github.com/paritytech/polkadot-sdk/issues/491) from the relay chain to a system parachain.
->
-> Ankan and Goncalo
->
-> [!tldr]- Multi-Block Staking
->    Discover Polkadot's innovative validator election method using [NPoS](https://wiki.polkadot.network/docs/learn-phragmen).
-Dive deeper into our efforts to [scale the number of stakers](https://wiki.polkadot.network/docs/learn-nomination-pools) nominating on Polkadot.
-Join us as we [migrate staking functionalities](https://github.com/paritytech/polkadot-sdk/issues/491) from the relay chain to a system parachain.
->